-The Defence and Industry Study Course (DISC) and its predecessor, the Industrial Mobilisation Course, have been run annually by Defence for more than 50 years.
+The Defence and Industry Study Course (DISC) and its predecessor, the Industrial Mobilisation Course, have been run annually by Defence since 1954.

 The DISC has been designed to help participants develop a better understanding of both Defence and industry in order to improve Australia's defence industry capabilities.
 The course delivers Defence and industry executives an intimate understanding of Defence business while improving the collective knowledge of Australia’s defence industry.

 Not only does the course offer the opportunity to share ideas, collaborate and realise best practice, it also forms the keystone to forging better business contacts.

 The DISC was born from a desire to strengthen the relationship between the military, the Australian Public Service (APS) and industries that support the Australian Defence Force (ADF).